 - The ability to bring people along

-The journalist interview a UK government official soon after whom, in turn, lashed out against Starbucks.
+The journalist interviewed a UK government official soon after whom, in turn, lashed out against Starbucks.

 Chapter 30: Balance The first

-This reminded of Michael Gerber when he says McDonald is as passionate about burgers as any other burger enthusiast, but he made it at scale (check The E-Myth Revisted)
+This reminded me of Michael Gerber when he says McDonald is as passionate about burgers as any other burger enthusiast, but he made it at scale (check The E-Myth Revisited)

-The lean methodology actually allowed baristas at Starbucks to be less stressed, move quicker and also have more time to talk to customers.
+The lean methodology actually allowed baristas at Starbucks to be less stressed, move more quicker, and also have more time to talk to customers.